neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Store your Neon credentials

 Add a `.env` file to your project directory and add your Neon connection string to it.
-You can find the connection string for your database in the **Connection Details** widget on the Neon **Dashboard**.
+You can find the connection string for your database in the **Connection Details** widget on the Neon **Dashboard** and add a pooler flag to the connection string.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).

 ```shell shouldWrap
 DATABASE_URL="postgresql://<user>:<password>@<endpoint_hostname>.neon.tech:<port>/<dbname>?sslmode=require"